 Julia Haigh, Office Administrator, came to the Center as an interviewer in 2003, and quickly became one of the team of senior interviewers.
 She has also served as a member of our research support staff, managing data entry, interviewing, and special assignments.
 As office administrator, Ms. Haigh is responsible for the day-to-day human resources and business needs of the Center.
 She holds a B.A. from Millersville University, and has also worked in publishing as both an editor and copy editor.

 Scottie Thompson, Postgraduate Research Fellow, began working at the Center as an undergraduate intern in 2011, and became a full-time staff member in July 2013.
-As a research fellow, Ms. Thompson focuses on gathering and analyzing statistical data, conducting literature reviews, and cataloging data for both scholarly research and survey research projects.
+As a research fellow, Ms. Thompson focuses on gathering and analyzing statistical data, conducting literature reviews, cataloging data for both scholarly research and survey research projects.
+In addition, she supervises and coordinates students for research lab projects, and assists with instrument design and reporting.
 She holds a Bachelor of Science degree in Neuroscience from the University of Delaware.